 3. Check the condition.
 Once you’ve taken out the AC filter, check the condition.
 Does it look clogged with dirt and dust?
 If you hold it up to the light, you probably can’t see much light coming through.
 This filter needs to be replaced or cleaned, depending on the type of filter you are using.
 Even if it’s been in use less than the time recommended by the manufacturer, replace it anyway.
 Many factors can impact how fast your filters get clogged.
 If you’re in New York City, the smog alone can shorten the life of an air filter.

-4. Clean the filter or grab a new one.
+5. Clean the filter (or clean a reusable one).
 Are you using disposable filters or reusable ones?
 A disposable filter typically has a cardboard frame and a paper or fiber mesh surface.
 A permanent, reusable filter is made of a more sturdy material with a metal frame and a special coating to make it washable.
 If you’re cleaning a reusable one, check the manufacturer’s instructions for washing.
 You’ll probably just need to rinse with water and let dry completely.
 Or in some cases, you can just vacuum away the dust.

 See, wasn’t that easy?
 Now that you know how to change an AC filter, set a reminder for yourself so you remember to do it every month.
 And, don’t forget about your furnace if its filters are separate from your air conditioner: Fall Furnace Maintenance: How to Change Your Air Filter.